 As China’s online infrastructure continually improves with better connectivity so does the role of a comprehensive digital mobile marketing strategy that really works.

 Consumers engage typically through digital platforms.
-They spend on average 1.5 hours per day browsing the web research extensively online for information, this is not a nation of incredibly engaged consumers with a wealth of information at their finger-tips, you need to be targeting this and putting positive content in-front of prospects.
+They spend on average 1.5 hours per day browsing the web research extensively online for information, this is not a nation of incredibly engaged consumers with a wealth of information at their fingertips, you need to be targeting this and putting positive content in front of them your prospects.

-A Fast Paced market – Remain Flexible & Open Minded
+4. A Fast Paced market – Remain Flexible & Open-Minded

 Business needs to have an open mind when it approaches the Chinese market.
-It’s incredibly fast paced and ever-changing.
-New rules, policies & regulations are brought in or shift on an almost weekly basis.
+It’s incredibly fast-paced and ever-changing.
+New rules, policies & regulations are brought in or shifted on an almost weekly basis.
 It’s just the nature of the beast and should not dissuade companies from acting but you need to remain flexible, ideas and concepts may need to change to target local consumers and it is vital to tailor your offering.

-This whole new set of platforms have to be approached in a Chinese specific way in terms of Mandarin communications, content and engagement.
+This whole new set of platforms has to be approached in a Chinese-specific way in terms of Mandarin communications, content, and engagement.

-These local platforms developed to cater uniquely for the Chinese consumer, they do provide a powerful infrastructure for tapping into very active communities.
+These local platforms were developed to cater uniquely to the Chinese consumer, they do provide a powerful infrastructure for tapping into very active communities.
 It’s important to understand how relevant communities and consumers behave on Chinese platforms to influence your decision on market positioning.

 The Chinese are obsessed with branding, they don’t buy products, they buy brands.
-This is a society fixated with the notion of ‘face’, that is how you are perceived by your peers.
-The most typical way of expressing ‘face’ is through what you purchase, in a consumer led society you need to tap into this relatively new-found desire for individual expression when it comes to branding.
+This is a society fixated on the notion of ‘face’, that is how you are perceived by your peers.
+The most typical way of expressing ‘face’ is through what you purchase, in a consumer-led society you need to tap into this relatively newfound desire for individual expression when it comes to branding.

 A big plus is that ‘international’ products are often a byword for quality in China, this is a market often associated with fakes so carving your niche as a quality foreign brand can certainly pay dividends in the long run.

-Websites need to be built as ‘vehicles for visibility’ on Baidu (bank-end optimization) with the right keywords optimized in your content as well as titles & descriptions.
-Selecting the best keywords is about analysing search data to ascertain the highest traffic for the best keyword price, a must when it comes to competitive keywords.
+Websites need to be built as ‘vehicles for visibility on Baidu (bank-end optimization) with the right keywords optimized in your content as well as titles & descriptions.
+Selecting the best keywords is about analyzing search data to ascertain the highest traffic for the best keyword price, a must when it comes to competitive keywords.

-Baidu TIeba focuses on an ‘up-ranking’ system where content is upvoted (akin to Reddit) whilst Zhidao & Zhihu are more traditional Q & A forums.
+Baidu TIeba focuses on a ‘top-ranking system where content is upvoted (akin to Reddit) whilst Zhidao & Zhihu are more traditional Q & A forums.

 The other important point about forum Visibility is that it helps your visibility on search engines such as Baidu, forums rank highly in search results so relevant content needs to be closely monitored and any potentially negative comments removed.

-WeChat is a great tool for Chinese market entry, it’s a strong Launchpad for quality content with it’s 877 million active daily users.
+WeChat is a great tool for Chinese market entry, it’s a strong Launchpad for quality content with its 877 million active daily users.
 It’s China’s number one social platform so having a presence here and engaging with your target is very important.
 You can create an official account for communications, build a following and push notifications to followers.
-It also allows for ease of payment via their Wallet service as well as host of other functions from gaming, to e-commerce stores, to location services, dating & even taxi hailing.
+It also allows for ease of payment via their Wallet service as well as a host of other functions from gaming, to e-commerce stores, location services, dating & even taxi-hailing.
 WeChat packs a punch for any new business in China.

-WeChat stores a brilliant tool for sales, they are ‘static’ stores that can be linked to your account for promotions.
-Built into the WeChat app they utilize the e-wallet service (akin to Apple Pay) for ease of payment and are also highly customisable.
+WeChat stores are a brilliant tool for sales, they are ‘static’ stores that can be linked to your account for promotions.
+Built into the WeChat app they utilize the e-wallet service (akin to Apple Pay) for ease of payment and are also highly customizable.